-But after setting up a profile, uploading a profile image, and making a post that links to a donation page, many fundraisers find themselves lost.
+But many fundraisers find themselves lost after setting up a profile, uploading a profile image, and making a post that links to a donation page.
 They have an exciting new way to engage with audiences.
-But they find themselves with a lack of quality content to post!
+But they find themselves lacking time to create and post quality content.

-Here’s the good news.
-You don’t have to start from scratch!
-In fact, you probably already have several pieces of content that are ready to be repurposed for your nonprofit’s social media outreach!
+In fact, you probably already have several pieces of content ready to be repurposed for your nonprofit’s social media outreach.

 And when we tell our stories in appeal letters, emails, and other traditional forms of outreach, we usually try to fit the entire story into one cohesive message.

 You have the beginning, which introduces the problem and explains why your nonprofit’s mission is important.
-Then, you get into talking about the specific ways you’re tackling these issues and what current donors are doing to help in the middle.
+Then, you talk about the specific ways you’re tackling these issues and what current donors are doing to help in the middle.

 Finally, you wrap your story up by encouraging the reader to help achieve your mission and make a difference with a donation.